 March 22, 2016

-Get all the yarn you need with Purl Soho’s Gradient Cowl Bundle.
+- Purl Soho’s Gradient Cowl Bundle.
+We used the palette Grapefruit.
 Each kit includes…

 - 5 skeins of Purl Soho’s Line Weight, 100% merino wool.
-Choose from 2 beautiful color combinations, shown above: Grapefruit and Moon.
+There colors, from the top, are Super Pink, Pink Grapefruit, Ballet Pink, Heirloom White, and Yellow Yellow.

 - A US 7, 24-inch circular needle